The following is a Plus Edition article written by and copyright by Dick Eastman.“I found it online, so it must be true!”

 You can go to almost any of today’s online genealogy sites and find information that appears to be false.
 I’ll pick on FamilySearch.org as it is a free and open database, making it a good example that everyone can see.
 However, similar examples exist on most of the commercial genealogy databases as well.

-In a similar vein, you can find a birth record in FamilySearch for John Smith born in Hadley, Massachusetts, on 6 May 1600.
+In a similar vein, you can find a birth record in FamilySearch for John Smith born in Hadley, Massachusetts, on 6 May 1600, as listed at https://familysearch.org/pal:/MM9.1.1/FHGP-ZHL.
 That is obviously twenty years before the Pilgrims arrived in Massachusetts and 59 years before the town of Hadley was first settled!

-A third example is for a locartion I know well.
-Again, looking at data in FamilySearch, Sophia Robinson is listed as born in Thetford Township, Orange County, Vermont on 1 May 1604.
-That's a neat trick considering that 1604 was a number of years before the first settlers arrived in Vermont!
+A third example is for a location I know well.
+Again, looking at data in FamilySearch, Sophia Robinson is listed as born in Thetford Township, Orange County, Vermont, on 1 May 1604, shown at https://familysearch.org/pal:/MM9.1.1/F8LW-T2N.
+That's a neat trick considering that 1604 was many years before the first settlers arrived in Vermont!

 These are but a few of the obvious errors; there are many thousands more.
 In fact, most of the errors are not so obvious.
 I picked a few examples of births before each area was settled, but most errors sound much more plausible.
 A birth in Massachusetts in the 1700s or in Texas in the late 1800s might be equally inaccurate but much less obvious since those areas were well populated at the time.